joshbivens/100-days-of-code/log.md

 **Thoughts:** There's a lot of `position: absolute;`s that might interfere with stuff down the road, but overall I'm happy with today's progress.
 Tonight or tomorrow, I'll add a few toggles...or maybe a slider that effects the background color!
 Some setting to top it off.

+Update: Added a "Background" setting that let's you set the background color of the "Content".
+And it works!
+Pretty cool.
+Adding more settings, like font style and family, tomorrow.

 **Link to work:** [Settings](http://codepen.io/joshbivens/pen/GrppOr/)